ifandelse/writing/impostor-me.md

 How many times have I proven myself right?
 "See, I didn't really understand that concept."

 How many times do I involuntarily re-live those embarassing moments?
-The embarrassing break-up, the time I forgot to check for global variables, the time I aimed AOP right at both feet and blew them clean off....
+The embarrassing break-up, the time I forgot to check for global variables, the time I aimed [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) right at both feet and blew them clean off....

-When we - as developers - face problems, I often feel we fall into two camps.
+When software developers face problems, I often feel we fall into two camps.
 They're best described by these reactions:

 >"I hate this 3rd party library.
 It sucks.
 The API doesn't make sense.
 The documentation is awful..."